-About SevaWebSites.org: The “live sites” I build and maintain that are listed here in this PORTAL-WP site are multilingual and are here for reference only.
-For more information about them go to each and click Site News or Site Tech News in the “Main Menu” of a live site.
-The progressive political “test/demo” sites I build are also multilingual.
-Most of those listed if not otherwise labeled are BETA sites; but some may be listed as ALPHA for those site viewers curious about “early works in progress”.
+The progressive prototype political “test/demo” sites and multisites I build are also multilingual.
+Most of those listed on this PORTAL-WP site if not otherwise labeled are BETA sites; but some may be listed as ALPHA.
+“Alpha” means “very little about the site may be working; most of the content, if there is any, will be “ugly”.
+I present the alpha site on this PORTAL-WP site for those site viewers who are the most curious about “early works in progress” of political sites they might want to adopt and start using experimentally in the future if and when the alpha site or multisite becomes BETA.
 There are a great many of the “test/demo” sites; many of which can be accessed via the Test Sites “menu tree” at the top of most web pages.

 Content of Test/Demo Sites: English is my first language and is the language with which I create “stub” content for my “test/demo” web sites.
 All posts and pages I create have what I call “generic content”, content which by technical means on-site and off-site I can change for an entire “test/demo” site text from my “generic” text to some of the “basic branded text” which a client web site adopter (e.g. candidate, party, organization) might want on a site I repurpose, provide and in some cases help them deploy on their chosen web hosting service for their use.